mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

 As mentioned in Question 5 we use Hydra for our config files so all the default parameters are set in the main_config which defines which config to use as default.
-For changing the configs we can use Hydra from the terminal like
+For changing the configs we can use Hydra from the command line like

 ```bash
 train data.batch_size=128
 ```
-or write an experiment config with several overrides like with our train_local.yaml which we can run with
+or write an experiment config with several overrides like with our `train_local.yaml` which we can run with

 ```bash
 train +experiment=train_local
 ```
+These command line arguments were very uesful for specifying things such as whether to use local data or pull from a cloud bucket.

 ### Question 13